 If you haven’t started saving, you place yourself in a precarious situation in the event of an expensive emergency or an unexpected job loss.
 Thankfully, once you make saving a habit, it no longer seems so difficult — even if you start with just $5 a week.

 That said, turning saving money into a routine can be difficult.
 If you’re having a hard time making it a part of your monthly financial activities, you may want to try out a savings challenge.

 We ran some popular savings games by a handful of financial experts.
 Here are a few fun money-saving challenges that you can try out, along with advice to make sure that you actually complete each one that you take on.

 1. The Penny-a-Day Challenge

 Save one penny on day one, add another two pennies on day two, and so on until the last day of the year, when you’ll save $3.65 on day 365.
 The penny-a-day challenge is simple.

 At the end of this challenge, you’ll have an additional $667.95 in your bank account.

 It’s amazing how much power pennies can have when you save them.

 While this challenge will seem easy in the beginning, it gets tougher as the year goes on.
-In the first month, you’ll only have to save $4.96, but in the last month, you’ll have to save $108.50.
+In the first month, you’ll need to save only $4.96, but in the last month, you’ll need to save $108.50.